You can find me on Twitter or write an email. (I'm not on Facebook, LinkedIn, or Instagram).

 I've raced in the FIA World Endurance Championship for the past seven years.
 In 2014, I won my class in the 82nd running of the 24 hours of Le Mans – the world's biggest endurance race.
 I also won the WEC championship in the GTE-Am category that year.

 During my time in the FIA WEC, I started 47 races, finished on the podium 21 times, won 7 races, finished runner-up in the championship twice, and won the championship once.
 At Le Mans, I competed eight times, finished six times, been on the podium four times, and won once.

 All in an exciting range of machinery: LMP2 in 2012 (OAK Racing), 2013 (OAK Racing), 2015 (ESM), 2017 (Rebellion Racing), 2018 (Onroak Racing), and 2019 (Jackie Chan DC Racing).
 Aston Martin in 2014 (AMR) and Porsche in 2016 (Proton).

 Here's a fun battle from 2017 in LMP2:

 I used to speak a lot at conferences, but these days I pretty much only speak at RailsConf.
 Instead, I've taken up being a frequent podcast guest on a wide variety of shows.
 Here are some of my favorites: The Tim Ferris Show, The Unmistakable Creative, Being Boss, Becoming A Superhuman, The Learning Leader, 2-Cent Dad, Leading Wisely, Everyone Hates Marketers, This Developer's Life, Developer on Fire, The Changelog, Full Stack Radio.
 We also have our own podcast at Basecamp that I frequently appear on called The REWORK Podcast.

 I'm married to Jamie.
-Together we have two boys: Colt and Dash.
+Together we have three kids.